grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### They hit an obstruction in the water)

-For the next two hours Cassandra blearily focused on listening to the sonar contacts while shouting potential hazards she heard in the water up to the control room.
-Gregory and Percy were required to constantly make adjustments to their course to avoid one large object or another that rang out in Cassandra's earpieces.
+For the next two hours, Cassandra blearily focused on listening to the sonar contacts while shouting potential hazards in the water up to the control room.
+Gregory and Percy were required to constantly adjust their course to avoid one large object or another that rang out in Cassandra's earpieces.
 But she could not hear the smaller objects, and every so often one would bump threateningly against the hull, loud enough for them all to hear it regardless of which part of the ship had been struck.
-Every time this happened Percy shouted a string of curses down to Cassandra, and every time it happened the oaths were fiercer and lasted longer.
+Every time this happened Percy shouted a string of curses down to Cassandra, and the oaths were ever fiercer and longer-lasting.

 By the time Hemi arrived back in the sonar compartment from his rack, Cassandra was clearly frayed.
-He consulted with her briefly to get caught up.
-He realized he would need to relieve Cassandra and let her get some rest.
+He consulted with her briefly to get caught up, and he knew he would need to relieve her.
 But first he wanted to check in with Percy, so he climbed to the control room.

 While he was on the ladder, the crunching sound of an impact --- a recapitulation of the sound they all heard the first time the _Grackle_ had rammed them --- shook the _Prospect_ bow to stern.